Company Registration in Singapore from India: Your Step-by-Step 2026 Guide

 A standard Singapore company constitution must include the following compartments:

-- Name clause: signifies the ACRA-approved business name
+- Name clause: signifies the ACRA-approved business name.

-- Registered office clause: your company's registered address
+- Registered office clause: your company's registered address.

-- Liability clause: the extent of each member's liability
+- Liability clause: the extent of each member's liability.

-- Capital clause: the company's capital amount and its share division
+- Capital clause: the company's capital amount and its share division.

-- Subscriber clause: The name, address, occupation, and assigned shares of each subscriber
+- Subscriber clause: The name, address, occupation, and assigned shares of each subscriber.

-- Rules: additional rules that govern your business activities
+- Rules: additional rules that govern your business activities.

 3 Submit the application to ACRA

 With the company name secured and documents in order, it’s time to submit your application to ACRA, Singapore’s corporate regulatory body.
-Once submitted, the name is reserved for 120 days, giving you ample time to finalize any outstanding details.
+Once submitted, the name is reserved for 120 days, giving you ample time to finalise any outstanding details.

 The certificate of incorporation, which also serves as an initial employment pass, is then issued electronically, signalling the official birth of your company.